 No infection occurred when the stem sections bearing the inoculum buds were removed on the fifth and sixth days after inoculation (Table 1).
 Two of the 6 plants were infected when the buds were removed on the seventh day.
-All plants were infected
+All plants were infected when the inoculum was left in the plants 12 days or longer.

 In a second experiment, inoculum buds were left in plants 5, 6, and 7 days.
-There was no infection in the 5-and 6-day groups, but 5 of the 10 plants in the 7-day group became infected.
+There was no infection in the 5and 6-day groups, but 5 of the 10 plants in the 7-day group became infected.